 1. Introduction

 Osteogenesis imperfecta (OI) is an inherited form of bone fragility [Tournis 2018].
-It was estimated to concern about 1/13'500 births, less severe forms being not accounted in this estimation as they are recognized later in life [Lindahl 2015].
+It was estimated to concern about 1/13'500 of births, less severe forms being not accounted in this estimation, as they are recognized later in life [Lindahl 2015].
 Therefore, OI is considered as a rare metabolic bone disorder.
 Sillence classification [Sillence 1979] allows to define four main types of OI based on the clinical phenotype:

 Type I: less severe